Filed under:

 Also available as a YouTube video.

 Exactly at the midpoint of Parasite, the great plot twist of the film happens.
-When it seems the dust has settled from that twist and the Kim family were taking a few breaths of relief, Mrs. Kim receives a phone call.
+When it seems the dust has finally settled from that twist and the Kim family were taking a few breaths of relief, Mrs. Kim receives a phone call.
 It's Mrs. Park, the house owner.
 She says to boil the water for Ramdon(a Korean food), as the timing will be perfect.
 8 minutes.
 They are not going on a vacation anymore because of the rain.
 They are returning back.

 Miss Park calls Miss Kim